karanm99/StudentManagement/README.md

     - courses.html  : Course View Page
     - HomePage.html : HomePage for adding course and students
 - #handler.py : It is core of the web application which contains all the handlers which serve each an every request
+- #configuration.py : Contains constans used for application
+- #Dockerfile : contains information required for installation on docker container
+- #docker-compose.yaml : Contains configuration info for docker-compose
+- #requirements.txt : Contains all the required library details.

 API's Documentations :